robdekker/triviapp/REPORT.md

 ### Info.plistset
 In the folder *Resources* I have added a custom Font family named *HVD_Comic_Serif_Pro*.
 In order to be able to use this custom Font family, I had to add an entry in the Information Property List named *Fonts provided by application*.
 This Font helps to create a design that fits better when creating a game.
 I also had to add several entries to be able to use Facebook login.
 In the Info.plist, I have set the *App Transport Security Settings* as well.

+## Challenges

+### Wireflow
+With regard to my design document, I haven't implemented the PlayerDetailViewController.
+During the process of creating the wireflow of my application, I found out that it was possible to link to the ProfileViewController and check whether it is the current user or another user.
+So both cases are possible to view on one ViewController.

+### Building the app

+## Decisions

+### In an ideal world
+In an ideal world, with much more time and especially much more MONEY, I would choose to buy a laptop that can handle Xcode without any problems.
+It took so incredibly long every time to build the application and the program (and my Mac) often froze.